ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/intel/20240822-architd/index.md

 ## Deliverables

 - [Reproducibility Service Repository](https://github.com/Minimega12121/COMPSs-Reproducibility-Service): This repository contains the main service along with guidelines on how to use it.
-It will be launched in the main COMPSs repository as a tool.
+The service will be integrated with the COMPSs official distribution in its next release.
 - [Chameleon Appliance](https://www.chameleoncloud.org/appliances/121/) : This is a single-node appliance with COMPSs 3.3.1 installed, so that anyone with access to Chameleon can reproduce experiments.
 <!-- - [Experiments Analysis](https://docs.google.com/spreadsheets/d/1W4CKqiYVPquSwXFRITbb1Hga1xcyv2_3DJIcq7JalZk/edit?gid=0#gid=0) : This report contains details of experiments I have reproduced using the Reproducibility Service on a SLURM cluster, a local machine, and a Chameleon appliance, along with observations. -->